 The Wyze Headphones are budget-level over-ears with a sleek black design.
-They have an adjustable active noise cancelling (ANC) feature that's able to cut down mid-range noise like office chatter.
+They have a great active noise cancelling (ANC) feature that's able to cut down mid-range noise like office chatter.
 Unlike other wallet-friendly headphones like the Anker Soundcore Life Q20 Wireless, they also have a companion app that offers a graphic EQ and presets to help tweak their sound to your liking.
-However, their ANC performance falls a bit short compared to other affordable options like the Plantronics BackBeat Go 810 Wireless.
 Check out our recommendations for the best noise cancelling headphones, the best noise cancelling headphones under $100, and the best noise cancelling headphones under $200.

 The Anker Soundcore Life Q30 Wireless and the Wyze Noise-Cancelling Headphones Wireless have different strengths, and depending on your usage, you may prefer one over the other.
 The Anker come with a hard case and their adjustable ANC feature can cut down a superior amount of ambient noise around you.
 Their integrated mic also offers a better overall performance and they have a longer continuous battery life.
 However, the Wyze have an auto-off timer to help conserve battery life and their default sound profile is more neutral, which some users may prefer.